Upon Admission of Caramoor

-As we are currently in Phase 4 of Reopening NY, indoor and outdoor arts organizations are limited to capacities that fall under guidance from health officials.
 While on-site at Caramoor, please note that visitors must maintain 6ft of social distance between anyone outside of their own household.
 Face coverings are required upon entry, on shared walkways, in restrooms, and when a 6ft distance cannot be maintained.
 Stay tuned for more information as we are closely following NYS guidelines, and will adjust our upcoming performances and events as recommended.

 What Can You Do if an Event is Canceled or You Are Unable to Attend?